lines-of-codes/litechat/README.md

 A chat app designed to be lightweight, fast, and secure.

-Though, this might not be as secure as something like [Signal](https://signal.org/).
+This app is partially inspired by [Signal](https://signal.org/), a chat app focused on privacy and security.
+But this might not be as secure as Signal.

+However, you might see some similarity between Signal and litechat's terms of service.

+_(litechat is not endorsed or affiliated by Signal!)_

 ## Security